chrisjgilbert/CV/README.md

 **Offset Audio** (May 2017 to August 2018)
 *Dubbing Mixer*
 Mixed and recorded audio for clients such as Director's Cut, ITV, Comedy Central, MTV, Cartoon Network & 3Angrymen and Turner.

-I won various promax awards for my work with Comedy Central and Cartoon Network.

 **McCann Erickson** (November 2014 to April 2017)
 *Sound Designer*